Chris Berry Chair, Local School Board

 Marc Cahill Local School Board Member Mark Dee Local School Board Member

 I have worked in South Gloucestershire since it formed as Headteacher and more recently as Executive Head of a mainstream primary federation.
 I am currently the Strategic Lead for Education for South Gloucestershire council supporting schools with leadership development, safeguarding compliance, federation and partnership development.
-I have a particular interest in leadership, systems leadership and coaching.
-I am delighted to be part of the local school board.
+I have a particular interest in leadership, systems leadership and coaching and I am delighted to be part of the local school board.

 My personal interests lie in gardening and golf!